MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-lifecycle.md

     > [!div class=mx-imgBorder]
     > ![Trial to production confirmation](../media/trial-to-prod-confirm.png "Trial to production confirmation")

-## Considerations for old add-on licensed portals
+## Considerations for add-on portals

 Following conditions apply to portals [provisioned using portal add-on plan](../provision-portal-add-on.md) purchased earlier:

 ### Trial add-on portal

 Trial add-on portal expires after 30 days.
 Expired portal is suspended for 7 days.
 The portal is deleted after suspension period ends.
-Trial add-on portal can still be converted to production during trial or suspended period.
+Trial add-on portal can still be converted to production during configured or suspended period.

 ### Production add-on portal

 Production add-on portal expires at the end of purchased license period.
-Expired portal is suspended for 7 days.
+Suspension period for a production add-on portal may vary depending on the purchased license plan.
 The portal is deleted after suspension period ends.
 You can extend the license of a production add-on portal while the portal is in configured or suspended state.
 If suspended, the portal can be converted to configured state after extending the license period.

 > [!IMPORTANT]
 > Suspension or deletion of a portal may cause functionality loss.
 Ensure timely license period extension of add-on portal nearing expiry to avoid suspension or deletion.